ESD

 • In biotechnology companies;

-• Microchips have become smaller and smaller over the years and require a small amount of electrical current.
-An overvoltage would damage the microchip.
+• Microchips have become progressively smaller over the years and require minimal electrical current.
+Overvoltage can damage these microchips.

 General requirements